"Premium" Private Test Ride and BC Tour Report

 The tour continues until you get home

-This time, I experienced the depths of skiing in the mountains of Moiwa.
+This time, I had the profound experience of skiing in the mountains of Moiwa.
 What impressed me most was the warmth of the guides.
-They seemed to be genuinely enjoying themselves in the mountains, embodying STEEP's "lifelong skiing declaration."
+They seemed to be genuinely enjoying playing in the mountains, embodying STEEP's "declaration of skiing for life."
 I

-realized that skiing skill alone is not enough to continue skiing safely and enjoyably.
-In the mountains, how you interact with things you cannot control can determine life or death.
-Even wrapped in layers of high-tech clothing, you still need to sharpen your animal instincts and tactile senses to perceive information.
-In addition to relying on these senses, you also need to make a reasonable plan and follow the rules.
-For your own protection and to make backcountry skiing even more enjoyable, I think it's wise to go into the mountains with a guide.
+realized that simply having the skill to control your skis is not enough to ski safely and enjoyably.
+In the mountains, how you interact with things you cannot control can be a matter of life and death.
+Even while wrapped in layers of high-tech clothing, you need to sharpen your animal instincts and senses to perceive information.
+In addition to these sensory things, it is also necessary to make a reasonable plan and follow the rules.
+I think it is wise to go into the mountains with a guide, both to protect yourself and to enjoy backcountry skiing to the fullest.

 This marks my third day of BC, but I'm going to start planning for the fourth day so I don't give up after three days.
 I also want to remain a beginner (someone who never forgets their beginner's mindset) no matter how many days I ski.
 I'd like to express my gratitude once again to everyone who cooperated with me in this interview despite the cold weather